 8. DeKalb County School District (GA)

-DeKalb County's plan for reopening depends on the level of coronavirus community spread.
-In a "low/no spread" level, a green designation, learning will resume in a face-to-face classroom setting.
+DeKalb County's initial plan for reopening depended on the level of coronavirus community spread.
+In a "low/no spread" level, a green designation, learning would resume in a face-to-face classroom setting.
 In a "minimal/moderate spread" scenario, a yellow designation, schools could engage in remote learning, traditional learning, or a hybrid learning model.
 In a "substantial spread," a red designation, schools would shift to a full virtual learning plan.

-This plan is informed by guidance from the Georgia State Department of Education in “Georgia’s Path to Recovery for K-12 Schools."
+This plan was informed by guidance from the Georgia State Department of Education in “Georgia’s Path to Recovery for K-12 Schools."

 9. Virginia Department of Education